M365 Manual Onboarding of SharePoint, OneDrive, or Teams

 }

-Add the Secret Name and a description.
-Then add the following as the Tag:
+- Add the Secret Name and a description.
+Add the following Tag:

-- Select Next (twice) to continue and Store on the final screen to save your secret.
+- Select Next twice to continue, then click Store on the final screen to save your secret.

-Select the Secret name in the screen that appears and copy the Secret ARN shown.
+- Select the Secret name in the screen that appears and copy the Secret ARN to a file.
+You will use this value later.

 Azure as Sidecar

-The values generated from the Azure App Registration section here are used as input to create the Secret under Azure Key Vault.
-This key vault is used by DSPM to connect to the Sharepoint, OneDrive or Teams application.
+You will use the values you copied previously (see Saved Values) to create the secret under Azure Key Vault.
+This Key Vault is used by DSPM to connect to the SharePoint, OneDrive, or Teams application.

 Configure Azure Key Vault Secret

-Ensure that step 3 is completed from the aforementioned section that will mark the Azure account as sidecar enabled.
+Ensure that step 3 is completed in Azure Onboarding Version Upgrade; this will mark the Azure account as a sidecar.

 The resource group for the Azure account is in the following format: normalyze-<Onboarding-id>-<Region>.
-The <Onboarding-id> for the account onboarded on DSPM can be captured from the Account Details section as shown in the screenshot below:
+The <Onboarding-id> for the account onboarded to DSPM can be captured from the Account Details section:

-Make note of the <Region> being selected, this will need to be passed on the DSPM platform while onboarding the Sharepoint / OneDrive / Teams application.
+Make note of the <Region> being selected.
+You will need to enter this value in DSPM while onboarding the SharePoint, OneDrive, or Teams application.

-Search for the Resource Group based on the aforementioned format to note the one to be used.
+Search for the Resource Group (based on the normalyze-<Onboarding-id>-<Region> format) and note the one to be used.

-Copy and paste the details below with the values copied in Azure App registration section in the following format.
+- Copy and paste the details below, using the values from Saved Values, in the following format.

 {